lijunwei19/summarize-document-ML/README.md

-# summarize-document-ML
+# Summarize-Document-ML
     BUEC 500 project
     Li Junwei, Li Jingyi,
     04/01/2020
 # User Story
    Nowadays, many documents are generated in our life, people often need spend a lot of time to read and understanding those content. as a programmer, we want to find a easily and efficient novel method that can help human quickly grasp the main idea of article or news.

-# learning type
+# Learning Type
     1.  deep learning
     2.  abstractiv text summarizers
     3. RNN

-# pre-requisites lib
+# Pre-requisites lib
     python 3.7
     Numpy
     pandas